OpenDriveLab/End-to-end-Autonomous-Driving/README.md

 ## Benchmarks and Datasets

-> In any case, Real-World Deployment is the STRONGEST benchmark.
+> Real-world deployment is the final benchmark for autonomous driving.
-> However, for academic researchers, we recommend you read this Writeup from Bernhard et al.: [Common mistakes in benchmarking](https://github.com/autonomousvision/carla_garage/blob/leaderboard_2/docs/common_mistakes_in_benchmarking_ad.md).
+> However, testing in the real world is expensive.
+For academic benchmarking, we recommend you read this write-up from Jaeger et al. 2024: [Common mistakes in benchmarking](https://github.com/autonomousvision/carla_garage/blob/leaderboard_2/docs/common_mistakes_in_benchmarking_ad.md).

 **Closed-loop**
 - [CARLA](https://leaderboard.carla.org/leaderboard/)